gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 ## Update a singleton dependency version

 !!!warning
-This section applies only to applications with [remote modules](../reference/registration/registerRemoteModules.md).
+This section applies only to federated applications (applications having [remote modules](../reference/registration/registerRemoteModules.md)).
 !!!

 Let's consider a more specific use case where the host application declares a `ThemeContext` from Workleap's new design system, [Hopper](https://hopper.workleap.design/):